-Specific parts of the NEON project infrastructure (referred to as Assignable Assets) are available upon request for Principal Investigator-driven research and environmental studies.
-Access is dependent on availability of resources.
-Scientists and educators interested in requesting Assignable Assets must submit a formal request that includes in detail the proposed use of these assets.
+In addition to providing open access data and samples, NEON also serves as an infrastructure for Principal Investigator-driven research and environmental studies.
+Access to NEON infrastructure is dependent on availability of resources.
+Requesters must submit a formal request that includes in detail the proposed use of NEON infrastructure.
 Request instructions are downloadable from this page.